 This Act does not deal with computer viruses or alter existing criminal, tort, or other law on that subject.
 In most states, intentional introduction of a computer virus into a computer system of another person is a criminal act.
-See Raymond Nimmer, Information Law ¶ 9.04 (1997).
-Any remedy in contract, however, must be based on an agreement.
+See Raymond Nimmer, $Information\ Law\ \P\ 9.04\ (1997)$.
+Any remedy in contract, however, must be triggered by an agreement.
 Absent agreement, no basis for allocating risk under contract principles exists and this Act leaves the issue to other law.

 2. Good Faith.
 Subsection (b) follows Uniform Commercial Code § 1-203 (1998 Official Text), but this Act adopts a broader definition of "good faith."
 See U.C.C. § 2-103(1)(b) (1998 Official Text); U.C.C. § 3-103(a)(4) (1998 Official Text).
-Good faith is relevant to the performance of all contracts within the scope of this Act.
+This subsection makes it clear that good faith is relevant to the performance of all contract relationships within the scope of this Act, thus expanding the rule of good faith in states that have not adopted this view.
 Good faith is defined in Section 102.

 While good faith in performance is an element of all contracts under this Act, the obligation of good faith does not override express contract terms or the right to enforce them.
 See Kham & Nates Shoes No. 2, Inc. v.
 First Bank of Whiting, 908 F.2d 1351 (7th Cir.
 1990); Amoco Oil Co. v.
 Ervin, 908 P.2d 493 (Colo.
 1995); Badgett v.
 Security State Bank, 116 Wn.2d 563, 807 P.2d 356 (1991).
 A lack of good faith is not shown simply by the fact that the party insisted on compliance with contract terms.
-Neither the idea of honesty nor the idea of fair dealing alters the rule that the obligation of good faith does not override or create new contractual obligations.
+The fair dealing concept does not alter the rule that the obligation of good faith does not override, or create new contractual obligations.
 Ohio Casualty Company v.
 Bank One, 1997 WL 428515 (N.D.
 Ill.
 1997).

 This section does not support an independent cause of action for failure to perform or enforce in good faith.
 Rather, a failure to perform or enforce in good faith a specific duty or obligation under the contract is a breach of that contract.
-The doctrine of good faith directs a court to interpret contracts within the commercial context in which they are created, performed, and enforced, rather than creating a separate duty of fairness and reasonableness which can be independently breached.
+The doctrine of good faith merely directs a court towards interpreting contracts within the commercial context in which they are created, performed, and enforced, rather than creating a separate duty of fairness and reasonableness which can be independently breached.
 See PEB Commentary No.10.